angeldollface/dotfiles/README.markdown

 ## INSTALLATION :inbox_tray:

-To "install" either of these setups on your Linux installation, install the software list in the file `pkgfreeze/PKGFILE` through your system's package manager.
+To "install" either of these setups on your Linux installation install the software list in the file `pkgfreeze/PKGFILE` through your system's package manager.

 ### BSPWM